Laura Hamer is a Staff Tutor and Lecturer in Music. She is currently Associate Director of Student Support for the School of Arts and Humanities.

 Laura’s primary research interests lie in women in music, encompassing both classical and popular traditions.
 Her monograph Female Composers, Conductors, Performers: Musiciennes of Interwar France, 1919-1939, was published by Routledge in 2018.
 She has also published articles and book chapters on a wide range of female musicians, including composers, songwriters, conductors, and all-woman orchestras, and also on Olivier Messiaen, Gerard Manley Hopkins, reception and criticism studies, and digital musicology.
-She is editor of The Cambridge Companion to Women in Music since 1900 (forthcoming, Cambridge University Press).
+She is editor of The Cambridge Companion to Women in Music since 1900 (forthcoming, Cambridge University Press), and co-editor, with Helen Julia Minors, of The Routledge Companion to Women and Musical Leadership: The Nineteenth Century and Beyond (forthcoming, Routledge).
 Please see the Publications tab for a full list of publications.

 Laura has organised a number of conferences and events.
 In 2013 she organised the Eighth Biennial International Conference on Music since 1900.
 In 2015 she organised the Women in Music since 1913 Symposium, and the same year she co-chaired Hopkins at Hope (a celebration of the time spent in Liverpool by the poet, musician, and priest Gerard Manley Hopkins) with Dr Guy Cuthbertson (Liverpool Hope University).
 In 2019, she co-chaired the International Women and/in Musical Leadership Conference with Dr Helen Julia Minors (Kingston University).